peterhurford/vowpal_platypus/README.md

 ## Examples

-Predict survivorship on the Titanic:
+Predict survivorship on the Titanic [using the Kaggle data](https://www.kaggle.com/c/titanic):

 ```Python
 from vowpal_porpoise import linear_regression